donpepe0/linuxlessons/_pages/process-utilization/en/memory-monitoring.md

 ## Lesson Content

-In addition to CPU monitoring and I/O monitoring you can monitor your memory usage with **vmstat**
+In addition to CPU monitoring and I/O monitoring you can monitor your memory usage with `vmstat`.

 ```
 pete@icebox:~$ vmstat